rajnangunoori/api-template/rest/README.md

 ## Introduction

-This is a geneirc API template that can be extended based on the use case's needs.
+This is a generic API template that can be extended based on the use case's needs.
 It can be used as is or further extended based on the use case's needs.
 We recommend that it used by the wider community of Mule developers within the Organization.

 > **NOTE**: This template is suitable for **RESTful APIs only**.
 Please use a different template for SOAP-based APIs.